 Commodity market prices are largely driven by “real world” buyers and sellers, such as multinational companies, that trade raw materials as part of their day-to-day business activity.
-Retail investors can also take a view on whether the price of a commodity will go up or down, without necessarily owning a physical barrel of oil or a bushel of wheat.
+Investors can also take a view on whether the price of a commodity will go up or down, without necessarily owning a physical barrel of oil or a bushel of wheat.

-Tip: Commodities can be traded like any other asset using a standard brokerage account
+Tip: Commodities can be traded like any other asset using a standard brokerage account.

 What are commodities?